 Sample Debriefing Script (download and edit to fit your research project)

-If you anticipate using deception in your research, all subjects must be fully debriefed at the end of their participation.
-The debriefing is an essential part of the informed consent process and is mandatory when the research study involves use of deception.
+If you anticipate using deception in your research, debriefing is an essential part of the informed consent process.
 It provides participants with a full explanation of the hypothesis being tested, procedures to deceive participants and the reason(s) why it was necessary to deceive them.
 It should also include other relevant background information pertaining to the study.
 When debriefing is required, researchers must submit a Debriefing Script to the IRB along with their application that includes the following:

-- An full explanation of what was being studied (i.e., the purposes, hypotheses, aims, etc.).
-Use lay terms and avoid jargon.
+- A full explanation of what was being studied (i.e., the purposes, hypotheses, aims, etc.).
+Use lay terms and avoid jargon

-Sample Video Release Form (download and edit to fit your research project)
+Sample Photo or Video Release Form (download and edit to fit your research project)